 And if you’re interested in making product people want, you might just have dreamed of a way to zero in on a feature idea and see everyone who has ever expressed a need it would address, what they said about it, and how important it is to them…

-These views are possible in productboard thanks to the links you and your team can establish between insights you uncover on the Research board and feature ideas you’ve logged on the Features board.
+These views are possible in productboard thanks to the links you and your team can establish between insights you uncover on the Insights board and feature ideas you’ve logged on the Features board.

 productboard even tracks the interlinkages and calculates the prioritization scores for you.
 Here’s what’s happening behind the scenes: